-Wayne Dyer passed away a month ago.
+Wayne Dyer passed away not long ago.
 He was the author of a chain of dozens of “self-help” books that began with YOUR ERRONEOUS ZONES, published in 1976 and which sold 35 million copies.
 He was an influential and effective motivational speaker, becoming known to many more millions through his frequent exhortations during PBS pledge drives.
 Because he has been a powerful influence on the way I view the world, and how I work with my clients, I wanted to pay tribute to him by elaborating on one of his most famous quotes:

 “If you change the way you look at things, the things you look at change”